Higher-order topological corner states and edge states in grid-like frames: Topological kagome grid-like frames

-It is easy to verify that the solution $\lvert \theta \rangle$ given by Eqs.~\eqref{eq5_20}, \eqref{eq5_21} and \eqref{eq5_23add} satisfies the balance equations of the bending moments at all joints in the semi-infinite structure, thus indeed a feasible solution for the corner state.
+When $\lvert r_{1,2}\rvert<1$, i.e., $\lvert t_1\rvert<\lvert t_2\rvert$, such a state is localized at the corner, and decays exponentially away from the corner.
+In this case, the solution $\lvert \theta \rangle$ given by Eqs.~\eqref{eq5_20}, \eqref{eq5_21} and \eqref{eq5_23add} satisfies the balance equations of the bending moments at all joints in the semi-infinite structure, thus indeed a feasible solution for the corner state.